alexbaryzhikov/nnml/Assignment3/README.md

 option for early stopping.
 Run the experiment with the early stopping parameter set to true.
 Now the generalization should be better.

-Q: What is the validation data classification loss now, i.e. with early stopping?
+> What is the validation data classification loss now, i.e. with early stopping?

 Another regularization method is weight decay.
 Let's turn off early stopping, and instead investigate weight decay.
 The script has an option for L2 weight decay.
 As long